vicky469/TranscriptFlow/README.md

-# YouTube to Notion Transcript Processor
+# Video to Notion Transcript Processor

-Automatically download YouTube transcripts, clean them, and upload to Notion with rich metadata for note taking.
+Automatically download video transcripts, clean them, and upload to Notion with rich metadata for note-taking.

 ## 🚀 Two Ways to Run